BenLangmead/bowtie2/MANUAL.markdown

 score.
 The alignment score for a paired-end alignment equals the sum of the alignment scores of the individual mates.
 Each reported read or pair alignment beyond the first has the SAM 'secondary' bit (which equals 256) set in its FLAGS field.
+Supplementary alignments will also be assigned a MAPQ of 255.
 See the [SAM specification] for details.

 Bowtie 2 does not "find" alignments in any specific order, so for reads that have more than N distinct, valid alignments, Bowtie 2 does not guarantee that